m-ubaidullah/openWRT_BB_builds/README.md

 NinucsWRT BarrierBraker alternative images for tp-link tl-wr841nd and tl-wr941nd
 ========================================================================
 OpenWRT customization designed for Calabria Ninux.org needs, mostly used in my configurations, official releases are available at  http://ninux.hlcs.it
-This firmware is the results of experimentation and brain crushing with Ninux.org guys (calabria.ninux.org), I share some of theese openWRT builds, different each other by some applications as openvpn, pppoe, tc, pptp.
+This firmware is the results of experimentation and brain crashing with Ninux.org guys (calabria.ninux.org), I share some of theese openWRT builds, different each other by some applications as openvpn, pppoe, tc, pptp.
 Its Configurations could be used with BB sources

     git clone https://github.com/openwrt-es/barrier-breaker-openwrt.git